hkbelagali/propaq/docs/index.md

 </div>

 Requires Python 3.10 or newer.
 Pre-built wheels are published for Linux x86-64, macOS and Windows.
-See [Installation](getting-started/installation.md) for the full matrix and optional dependencies.
+See [Installation](getting-started/installation.md) for more information.

-## Citation
+## References

 propaq implements the algorithms described in: